 A common myth about vendor consolidation is that working with fewer vendors will affect an organization's ability to negotiate SLAs and pricing.
-But, surprisingly, the opposite of it is true.
+But, surprisingly, the opposite of it's true.
 Rationalization helps companies take advantage of volume and/or preferential pricing and priority customer service.

 Likewise, there are many other benefits of vendor consolidation like:

-Increased discounts due to preferential or volume pricing.
-When a supplier sees that you are ready to spend more money, they will likely offer you better pricing.
+- Increased discounts due to preferential or volume pricing.
+When a supplier sees that you're ready to spend more money, they will likely offer you better pricing.